 You can save up to 10% on the standard charges by registering for a merseyflow pre-pay sticker account.
 The simplest way to do this is by visiting the merseyflow.co.uk website.

-To create a pre-pay account, you need to provide your vehicle details and those of a payment card, as well as making a one-off payment of £25 - £20 is set-up as an initial account balance to start paying for crossing, while the £5 is an admin fee per vehicle.
+To create a pre-pay account, you need to provide your vehicle details and those of a payment card, as well as making a one-off payment of £25; £20 is the initial account balance to start paying for crossing and a £5 admin fee per vehicle.